philchar/fde-mtl/content/about.en.md

 For more than four decades, tends of thousands of married couples around the world benefited from these courses.

-FDE Montreal organises those course and brings them to the greater Montreal area.
+FDE Montreal is responsible for bringing those courses to the greater Montreal area.

 <!--